sorousharghavan/Udacity_SelfDriving_Car_Traffic_Sign_Classifier/README.md

 ####3.
 Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-The code for this step is contained in the fourth code cell of the IPython notebook.
+The code for this step is contained in the fifth code cell of the IPython notebook.

 My final model consisted of the following layers:

 | Layer         		|     Description	        					|